flossytoo/portfolio/README.md

 - Investigate correlations between client demographics and sales indicators (gender and book category, age and total spending, age and number of purchases, age and basket size, age and category of book purchased)
 - Analyse key findings in order to provide actionable insights

-Read more about the project here
+Read more about the project [HERE](https://flossytoo.github.io/portfolio/Project_6/bookstore.md)

 #### Optimisation of data management for a wine seller
 Key steps